sajidsr/stockpriceforecasting/README.md

 # stockpriceforecasting
-This web-app will show next 30 days stock price forecasting
+This web-app will display forecasts for the stock prices of the next 30 days.